tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 If the recursive resolver that receives this query has one or more Equivalent Encrypted Resolvers, it will return the corresponding SVCB records.
-When responding to these special queries for "dns://resolver.arpa", the SVCB records MUST contain at least one "ipv4hint" and/or "ipv6hint" keys.
-These address hints indicate the address on which the corresponding Encrypted Resolver can be reached.
+When responding to these special queries for "dns://resolver.arpa", the SVCB records SHOULD contain at least one "ipv4hint" and/or "ipv6hint" keys.
+These address hints indicate the address on which the corresponding Encrypted Resolver can be reached and avoid requiring an additional DNS lookup for the A and AAAA records of the Encrypted Resolver name.

+If multiple Equivalent Encrypted Resolvers are available, using one or more encrypted DNS protocols, the resolver deployment can indicate a preference using the priority fields in each SVCB record {{I-D.ietf-dnsop-svcb-https}}.

-The TLS certificate used with the resolver name MUST have the IP addresses for each of its DNS endpoints within the SubjectAlternativeName field to allow the client to support authenticated discovery.
+In order to be considered an authenticated Equivalent Encrypted Resolver, the TLS certificate presented by the Encrypted Resolver MUST contain both the domain name (from the SVCB answer) and the IP address of its equivalent Unencrypted Resolver within the SubjectAlternativeName certificate field.

-In order to validate that a discovered Encrypted Resolver and the original Unencrypted Resolver are equivalent, the client MUST check the SubjectAlternativeName field of the Equivalent Encrypted Resolver's TLS certificate for both the Unencrypted Resolver's IP address and the advertised IP address for the Equivalent Encrypted Resolver.
-Note that these addresses may be the same, at which point only one address needs to be validated.
-If both are present, client SHOULD use the discovered Equivalent Encrypted Resolver for any cases in which it would have otherwise used the Unencrypted Resolver.
-If both addresses are not present, or the certificate validation fails for any other reason, the client MUST NOT use the discovered Encrypted Resolver.
+The client MUST check the SubjectAlternativeName field for both the Unencrypted Resolver's IP address and the advertised name of the Equivalent Encrypted Resolver.
+If the certificate can be validated, the client SHOULD use the discovered Equivalent Encrypted Resolver for any cases in which it would have otherwise used the Unencrypted Resolver.
+If the Equivalent Encrypted Resolver has a different IP address than the Unencrypted Resolver and the TLS certificate does not cover the Unencrypted Resolver address, the client MUST NOT use the discovered Encrypted Resolver.
 Additionally, the client SHOULD suppress any further queries for Equivalent Encrypted Resolvers using this Unencrypted Resolver for the length of time indicated by the SVCB record's Time to Live (TTL).

-### Rationale for Validating Both Resolver Addresses

-It is required that DNS clients validate that the IP addresses of both the Unencrypted Resolver and the Equivalent Encrypted Resolver are present in the TLS certificate of the Encrypted Resolver.

-If the IP address of the Unencrypted Resolver is not checked, it is possible for an attacker to inject an SVCB record that directs the client to use an Encrypted Resolver that has no relationship with the Unencrypted Resolver.
-This Encrypted Resolver might have a valid certificate, but be operated by an entity that is trying to observe or modify user queries without the knowledge of the client or network.
+If the Equivalent Encrypted Resolver and the Unencrypted Resolver share an IP address, clients MAY choose to opportunistically use the Encrypted Resolver even without this certificate check ({{opportunistic}}).

+## Opportunistic Discovery from Unencrypted Resolvers {#opportunistic}

+There are situations where authenticated discovery of encrypted DNS configuration over unencrypted DNS is not possible.
+This includes unencrypted resolvers on non-public IP addresses whose identity cannot be confirmed using TLS certificates.

+Clients who wish to attempt opportunistic DNS encryption MUST try authenticated discovery first if the Unencrypted Resolver in use has a public IP address.
+If that fails or the Unencrypted Resolver does not have a public IP address, the client MAY attempt opportunistic encryption as defined in Section 4.1 of {{!RFC7858}} to the same IP address without validating the resolver identity.

-If the IP address of the Encrypted Resolver is not checked...
-[WHAT IS THE ATTACK HERE?]
+A client MAY opportunistically try using information from an SVCB record for "dns://resolver.arpa" (as described in {{bootstrapping}}) as long as the IP address of the Encrypted Resolver is not different than the IP address of the Unencrypted Resolver.
+If the IP addresses for the Encrypted and Unencrypted Resolvers are not the same, the client MUST NOT use the Encrypted Resolver opportunistically.

 ## Encrypted Resolvers Advertising Equivalent Encrypted Resolvers {#encrypted}